Judiciary, Tax, Tech/Telecom

 - Named one of the 50 most influential staffers on Capitol Hill

-- More than 30 years of Congressional and Executive Branch experience
+- More than 35 years of Congressional, Executive Branch, and lobbying experience

 - Private law practice

 - Reagan Administration, including assistant to the General Counsel, Department of Education; General Counsel, U.S. Commission on Civil Rights; Deputy Assistant Attorney General, Civil Rights Division, U.S. Department of Justice

 - US Senate Judiciary Committee, several positions for Senator Orrin Hatch, including Chief Counsel

 - Mark served in the Justice Department with Chief Justice John Roberts and Justice Samuel Alito; at the Education Department with Justice Clarence Thomas; and on the Senate Judiciary Committee with Justice Elena Kagan

 Mark’s first boss in D.C. was Daniel Oliver, General Counsel at the Department of Education in the first Reagan Administration.
 Oliver later served as General Counsel at the Department of Agriculture and Chairman of the Federal Trade Commission

 Mark R. Disler, a Managing Director at Prime Policy Group, brings the knowledge and expertise gained from more than 15 years of service in the legislative and executive branches of the federal government.
 Mark joins the firm from its predecessor, BKSH & Associates Worldwide.